AravindSuresh97/AravindSuresh97.github.io/_posts/2024-04-14-My_understanding_Is_it_a_bird_file.md

 - The .predict method takes in an image, and this is how you deploy the model.
 This is going to return whether it is a bird or not as a string and as an integer and also the probability that it is a nonbird or a bird.

-- This example shows us how easy it is to run a deep learning system to perform something that was considered impossible some years back and how it takes very less time to do it as well.
+**This example shows us how easy it is to run a deep learning system to perform something that was considered impossible some years back and how it takes very less time to do it as well.**

+Happy Coding 🤟 !!!